1969: The Velvet Underground Live: Recording and production

 During 1969, the Velvet Underground toured the United States and Canada, playing well over 70 dates.
 By this time, the band had picked up a sizeable fan base and every now and then a fan would bring along, with consent of the band, recording equipment to record a set.

 Most of the time, this would mean relatively simple hand-held recorders resulting in lo-fi audience recordings.
 On two occasions, however, professional equipment was used.
 On October 19, 1969, in the End of Cole Ave. club, Dallas, a fan who happened to be a recording engineer brought along his professional gear; and in November at The Matrix in San Francisco, the band was given permission to use the in-house four-track recording desk.

-The band were given two-track mixdown tapes from the recordings for reference, but nothing was done with them until 1974, after the band had dissolved and Lou Reed had become well known as a solo artist.
+The band were given two-track mixdown tapes from the recordings for reference, but nothing was done with them until 1974, after the band had dissolved and Lou Reed had become well-known as a solo artist.
 According to bassist Doug Yule, "The release of 1969 Live... was started by Steve Sesnick [former band manager], who had the tapes and was trying to sell them to get money for himself claiming that he owned the [band] name and the rights to the album...
 Somehow somebody else got involved and contacted other people in the group and basically Sesnick got done.
 [Lou Reed's management] took the tapes and said 'It's not yours' and released it".

 The mixdown tapes were submitted to Mercury Records, who agreed to release a compilation of the best performances as a double album.
-The compiling was done by music critic Paul Nelson, who at the time was working in A&R (artists and repertoire) at Mercury.
+The compiling was done by music critic Paul Nelson, who at the time was working at Mercury Records.
 When 1969 was released, it immediately became subject of a lawsuit as The Matrix's management had never given permission for their material to be used on a commercial release.
 The matter was settled out of court.